-The academic calendar will have this information, which you can find at this link.
+The academic calendar will have this information, which you can find on our Academic Calendar page.

 I’m having trouble with Albert and registration.
 What should I do?

-Registration help guides can be found at this link.
+Registration help guides can be found on the Registering on Albert page.
 There are guides on add/drop, the swap function, and other important registration steps.

 I want to register for a non-Data Science course?
 What should I do?